CREATE TABLE metrics ( host STRING NOT NULL, metric STRING NOT NULL, time INT64 NOT NULL, value DOUBLE NOT NULL, PRIMARY KEY (host, metric, time), );

 double-precision (64-bit) IEEE-754 floating-point number

-UTF-8 encoded string (up to 64KB uncompressed)
+UTF-8 encoded string

 Kudu takes advantage of strongly-typed columns and a columnar on-disk storage format to provide efficient encoding and serialization.
 To make the most of these features, columns should be specified as the appropriate type, rather than simulating a 'schemaless' table using string or binary columns for data which may otherwise be structured.
 In addition to encoding, Kudu allows compression to be specified on a per-column basis.

 Each column in a Kudu table can be created with an encoding, based on the type of the column.
+Columns use plain encoding by default.

 int8, int16, int32